PraneshS22BEE0237/Dual-energy-source/README.md

 ## 🎯 **Project Overview**

 The **Dual Energy Source Management System** is an intelligent energy management solution that automatically optimizes between **Solar Power**, **Thermal Energy**, and **Battery Backup** using advanced AI algorithms.
-The system provides real-time decision-making for maximum energy efficiency and sustainability
+The system provides real-time decision-making for maximum energy efficiency and sustainability.......

 ### 🔧 **Key Features**